mapbox/vector-tile-spec/3.0/README.md

 ##### 4.4.2.4.
 Nullable deltas

-A delta-encoded list encodes a list, each element of which is either a floating point number or null.
+A number-list encodes a list, each element of which is either a floating point number or `null`.

-Each encoded value in the list is either 0, indicating null, or a nonzero value that is offset and then unzigzagged to produce a signed integer delta:
+Each encoded value in the list is either 0, indicating `null`, or a nonzero value that is offset and then unzigzagged to produce a signed integer delta:

+    if (encoded_value == 0)
+    then:
+        value is null
+    else:
-    sint64 delta = decode_zigzag64(encoding - 1);
+        sint64 delta = decode_zigzag64(encoded_value - 1);

-In the case of a null, the current value does not change, and the next delta is relative to the previous non-null value.
+In the case of a `null`, the current value does not change, and the next delta is relative to the previous non-null value.
 The initial condition to which the first delta is applied is a value of 0.

 As indicated above, just prior to the deltas themselves is a uint64 index into the layer's `attribute_scalings` list.
 Each non-null delta-encoded value is further scaled and offset by the specified Scaling to produce a final floating point value.